HamedHeli/MLProjects/README.md

 :computer_mouse:[Predicting Advertising Clicks (Logistic Regression)](https://github.com/HamedHeli/MLProjects/blob/6dc829c39f345fb71c509e6f101739c499058641/Logistic%20Regression/Advertising.ipynb):

 In this project, I make a logistic model for predicting whether or not a particular internet user clicked on an advertisement based off the features of that user.
+The user's features include age, average income of their living area, the time they spend on internet, and the time they spent on the site.
 I trained the model by using 40% of the population and evaluate the model perfromance by calculating confusion matrix.